-When you're mixing audio for live news broadcast, you've only got one chance to get it right.
+Calrec in the News Studio When you're mixing audio for live news broadcast, you've only got one chance to get it right.
 That's why the world's biggest broadcasters rely on Calrec consoles.
-Because we are dedicated exclusively to the broadcast industry, we understand what's most
+Because we are dedicated exclusively to the broadcast industry, we understand what's most important to you.
 In a live news studio an audio operator may have a variety of internal and external feeds, and a host of people in the field and on the studio floor all wanting their own unique signal.
 Calrec consoles simplify this process by providing a mix-minus/clean feed signal for every single channel and group, and with adjustable levels and tone/ident capabilities.
-This is all independent of the Multitrack sends which give you can trust that you're always in control.
+This is all independent of the Multitrack sends which give even more scope for custom feeds.
+When your anchor, your reporters and your studio floor staff all need to be kept in the loop, Calrec desks have the capability to do so quickly and easily.